 - worsening asthma

 - an unusual or allergic reaction to formoterol, milk, other medicines, food, dyes, or preservatives

 The capsules are only for inhalation through an inhaler device.
 Do NOT swallow the capsules.
 Follow the directions on your prescription label.
 Do not use a spacer device.
 Do not use more often than directed.
 Make sure that you are using your inhaler correctly.
 Ask you doctor or health care provider if you have any questions.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 5 years old for selected conditions, precautions do apply.

-What if I miss a dose?If you miss a dose, use it as soon as you can.
+If you miss a dose, use it as soon as you can.
 If it is almost time for your next dose, use only that dose.
 Do not use double or extra doses.

-What may interact with this medicine?Do not take this medicine with any of the following medications:
+Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

-What should I watch for while using this medicine?Visit your doctor for regular check ups.
+Visit your doctor for regular check ups.
 Tell your doctor or health care professional if your symptoms do not get better.
 If your symptoms get worse or if you need your short-acting inhalers more often, call your doctor right away.
 Do not use this medicine more than every 12 hours.